 A ProCosta staff member measures the carapace of a hawksbill turtle nesting on El Cocal beach in Los Cóbanos.
 Red light is used during this process to avoid disorienting the turtle (left).
 A hawksbill turtle makes its way back to the ocean after nesting (right).

 Hatchlings await release at the Los Cóbanos Hatchery (left).
 A newly hatched hawksbill turtle awaits release (right).
-Hatchery managers wait until dark to release turtles to protect them from predators (left).

 This is the final blog of a three-part series on marine turtle conservation.
 Find the previous posts, The Love and Labor of Hawksbill Conservation and In the Water with Marine Turtles: An Open Invitation along with other blog posts on our news page.